MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

                 "Sout_1-M1" = "1.0+0.0*t")
 ```

-Each element should contain the time-dependent analytical function of an isotopologue of all EMUs of label inputs, with the corresponding name.
-The required list
+Each element should contain the time-dependent analytical function of an isotopologue of all EMUs of label inputs, with the appropriate name `X_Y-Z-Mn`,
+where `X` (str) is the metabolite name, `Y` (int) (and `Z`) is (are) the carbon atom(s) contained in the corresponding EMU, and `n` (int) is the weight of the corresponding isotopologue.
-of label input EMUs isotopologues is automatically identified when constructing the model (see `net$min_meas`).
+The list of all label input EMUs isotopologues required to perform simulations is automatically identified when constructing the model (see `net$min_meas`).

 Note: All the analytical functions *must* contain the time variable `t`, even if the label input(s) is (are) constant.